NarendraSingh2003/NarendraSingh2003/README.md

 - Tech Stack: React, JavaScript, API integration

 ### [Project 3: Landing Page](https://narendrasingh2003.github.io/GoodTwo/)
-- Description: A real-time chatbot built with Java, Spring Boot, and MySQL.
+- Description: Implemented dynamic effects that are triggered as the user scrolls through the page, such as fade-ins, sliding elements, and parallax backgrounds, using CSS and JavaScript..
 - Tech Stack: HTML, CSS, JavaScript, GSAPS

 ## 📫 How to reach me